everx-labs/ever-assembler/README.md

 https://www.rust-lang.org/en-US/install.html

 ---
-Copyright 2018-2020 TON DEV SOLUTIONS LTD.
+Copyright (C) 2019-2021 TON Labs.
+All Rights Reserved.

 Licensed under the SOFTWARE EVALUATION License (the "License"); you may not use this file except in compliance with the License.